Sir-Apple/Space-Bricks-Breaker/README.md

-# Space-Bricks-Breaker
+# Space Bricks Breaker
-A mini bricks breaker game with a space-like theme
+A mini bricks breaker game with a space-like theme.
+Technology used:
+- Unity
+- C#
+- Blender